kalviumcommunity/S86_Bhanu-Teja_Capstone_Grocery-Delivery-App/README.md

 - Add items to cart
 - Select a delivery date and time slot
 - Place and view orders
-- Admin dashboard for managing products (CRUD operations)
+- Admin dashboard for managing products (CRUD operations)..
 - Update inventory stock and prices

 ---